kubeflow/examples/github_issue_summarization/serving_the_model.md

 ./build_image.sh
 ```

-Now you should see an image named `seldonio/issuesummarization:0.1` in your docker images.
+Now you should see an image named `gcr.io/gcr-repository-name/issue-summarization:0.1` in your docker images.
 To test the model, you can run it locally using

-`docker run -p 5000:5000 seldonio/issuesummarization:0.1`
+`docker run -p 5000:5000 gcr.io/gcr-repository-name/issue-summarization:0.1`

+You can push the image by running `gcloud docker -- push gcr.io/gcr-repository-name/issue-summarization:0.1`

 > You can find more details about wrapping a model with seldon-core [here](https://github.com/SeldonIO/seldon-core/blob/master/docs/wrappers/python.md)